SuisSanem000/SuisSanem000/README.md

 # Portfolio Projects

-Hello, these are the projects I worked on them, during my past roles.
+Hello, these are the projects I worked on during my past roles.
 A collection of production-ready projects showcasing expertise in full-stack development, developer tooling, data visualization, and modern web architectures.

----

-## Projects Overview

-**[json-generator](./json-generator)** – VSCode extension and npm package for generating nested sample JSON data using custom templates

-**[json-viewer-website-json-viewer-tool](./json-viewer-website-json-viewer-tool)** – Marketing and sales platform for JSON Viewer product with authentication, licensing, and technical blog (12+ articles)

-**[internal-task-manager](./internal-task-manager)** – Internal task management system built with PNPM monorepo architecture

-**[news-feed-app](./news-feed-app)** – Full-stack news aggregation platform with custom UI library and client-server architecture

-**[high-performanc-grid-component](./high-performanc-grid-component)** – Reusable React component for visualizing large JSON/CSV datasets with tree and grid views

-**[data-visualization-tool-manager](./data-visualization-tool-manager)** – Sophisticated client manager for data analytics tool with query execution, file management, and licensing systems

 ---